6. Multiplicative Functionals#

 6.2.
 Special multiplicative functionals#

-We define the three primitive types of multiplicative functionals.
+We define the three primitive multiplicative functionals.

 Suppose that \(\kappa = \eta\) is constant and that \(M_0\) is a Borel measurable function of \(X_0\).
 Then